Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 In addition, the task of collecting, editing, and posting stories and testimonials that are ready to share might also be a task that your tell-a-friend recruitment team takes on.

-- On home page
+- On your home page

 - In social media posts

-- On event registration page
+- On an event registration page

 - At the bottom of emails